harrietclaing/DataSciencePractical2022/README.md

 ## Figure 3: How quickly did different regions increase hospitalisation facilities?

 Did that time series of hospital beds lead or lag on ICU admission rates?
 By removing the na values, we subset the data to begin at March 8th.
+Omitted Oceania because lacking data available.

 ```{r}